madpsy/xpa125b_controller/README.md

 Now all frequency and PTT state changes will be passed to the controller and it will work just as it does when connecting directly to rigctl over the network.
 Hopefully this demonstrates how flexible the controller can be for scenarios where WiFi connectivity is unavailable or undesirable.
 You can still enable WiFi with serial mode if you want the control to remain via serial but still have access to the other APIs and optionally also publish events to MQTT.

 Note: The example scripts are very bare bones and intended to demonstrate the feature.
 One improvement would be to not open a new TCP connection to rigctld every time but instead keep it open and send commands over the same session.

+# Analogue Example

+Analogue is the most basic mode of operation.
+This simply reads the incoming band voltage from a Yaesu compatible radio and outputs the correct voltage to the amplifier.
+PTT is handled in the same way.
+As well as automatic band control the other advantage of using the controller like this is the TX Block Timer.

+In this mode you don't need WiFi or serial.
+As the default mode is already set to `analogue` simply compile as is and the controller will work straight away.
+You could even power it from a USB battery pack.

+You can still enable WiFi and/or MQTT with this mode if desired.
+This allows you to have access to the other APIs and web interface aswel as push MQTT events but have control entirely handled locally.

 # TX Block